joelnet/MojiScript/examples/map-filter-reduce/README.md

-# JoelScript Map/Filter/Reduce
+# MojiScript Map/Filter/Reduce

-JoelScript Map/Filter/Reduce example.
+MojiScript Map/Filter/Reduce example.

 You could also use `map`, `filter`, `reduce` from [Sanctuary](https://github.com/sanctuary-js/sanctuary) or [Ramda](https://ramdajs.com/) or [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) or any other library.